Why wireless will drive industrial IoT

 Yet have they really failed?
 Or were the projects designed to test digital technology for technology’s sake without addressing the underlying challenge?
 The failure, I believe, is in the hypothesis—not the test or the technology.

 Let’s face it.
 Change isn’t easy—least of all, technological change.
 But bridging the gap between cool digital technology products and the way they impact our lives doesn’t have to be difficult.
 The faster we stakeholders come together to establish a unified language and can demonstrate ‘why’ digital technology should be used in the first place, the faster we will be able to transform how people work, live and play.

 Moving from the wired platform of the now to a wireless future

 IoT is here now.
 With mobile data traffic up 82 percent year-on-year and 5G uptake going even faster than anticipated, we can expect cellular IoT connections to follow suit.
 Today there are one billion cellular IoT connections in play.
 Five years from now, that number will triple to more than four billion.

 But questions remain.
 How do we move industry into the now?
 How do we move from wired to wireless networks to capture the promise of trillions of dollars in value that industrial IoT (IIoT) will bring?
-We need to history to repeat itself.
+We only need to look at the history of the wireless networks to know how to deploy the network of the future.
 From connecting people on the move with mobile phones to connecting mobile industrial devices and machines with wireless networks.

 A universal language will advance IoT